Go RED!

 - 24" Lightweight Canvas Duffle Bag: This weekender bag can be yours for about the price of a 1.5 yard of hand-dyed Batik fabric.
 The extra large interior space, and the roomy outer zip pocket make it perfect "to stuff full of clothes, reading material, & other essentials."

 - Car Survival Kits: "Kits come in a variety of sizes and are designed with basic supplies to help you survive for up to 3 days.
 Each kit can be tailored to one or more people and further enhanced with additional food, water, and tools."
-We added rain ponchos, collapsible umbrella , a battery-free flashlight, and two baseball caps.
+We added rain ponchos, collapsible umbrella, a battery-free flashlight, LifeStraw (personal water filter), address book, list of passwords, copies of travel documents, and two baseball caps.

 Don't stop at your sewing, quilting or crafting space.
 Move to another area and take photos of all of the walls and treasures in each room.
 Scan or take photos of family photos on the walls.
 Open closets and cupboards and document all of your things by taking pictures.
 Plan on this project taking a couple of weeks so you don't get overwhelmed.
 Take pictures of a room one day and upload those photos to the iCloud the next day.
-Move methodically throughout your home - including the attic if you have items stored there.
-When you have completed indoors, be sure to go outdoors and take photos of everything - light fixtures, where you park your car, your storage space, yard, plants, garden art and watering supplies.
+If taking a video, narrate special items that may be in the back of a shelf or just out of view when opening a drawer.
+Move methodically throughout your home - including the attic (and/or basement) if you have items stored there.
+When you have completed indoors, be sure to go outdoors and take photos of everything - light fixtures, where you park your car, your car(s), your storage space, tools, yard, plants, garden art and watering supplies.
 Don't forget dog house, cat area, chicken coop, etc.

 THE SEWING MACHINE by Natalie Fergie